 There’s no question that glass windows and doors are the most vulnerable point of entry in schools.
 Over the years, there have been many developments to help reinforce glass and prevent unwarranted, forced entry.
 The most advanced of these solutions are products like DefenseLite™ and BulletShield™.

-DefenseLite is a retro-fit security shield that’s mounted onto existing window glazing, which provides significant protection against forced entry attempts.
+DefenseLite mounts onto existing window glazing as a retrofit security shield and provides significant protection against forced entry attempts.
 DefenseLite is a heavy-gauge architectural-grade polycarbonate and extruded framing system that’s 250 times stronger than glass alone.
-It’s been independently tested with a number of blunt force objects like hammers, batons, and hatchets with amazing results.
+Independent tests have subjected it to a number of blunt force objects, like hammers, batons, and hatchets, yielding amazing results.

 DefenseLite blends seamlessly with the existing window glazing, making for an invisible layer of protection without moving parts or unsightly reinforcements.
 While this infrastructure upgrade can certainly improve the level of protection in schools, DefenseLite’s ballistic counterpart BulletShield delivers the ultimate solution.